green3g/spectre-canjs/sp-form/fields/sp-subform-field/README.md

 @parent sp-form.fields

 @option {String} fieldType This should be set to `subform`
-@option {can.Map} ObjectTemplate The object to use as the form object template
+@option {can.Map} Type The object to use as the form object template
 @option {Array<String|util/field/Field>} formFields The form fields to use in the form

 @description